 Our Lebanese love for fresh fruit and our na’na, our mint, found a lovely expression here against their backdrop of a plain white plate and paper-lined table.
 I share them with you as my note of thanks; the good, sound flavor of gratitude on a quiet sheet paper.

-The syrup can be made ahead and kept in a jar or other airtight container in the refrigerator for several weeks.
+The mint simple syrup can be made ahead and kept in a jar or other airtight container in the refrigerator for several weeks.

-Big handful mint leaves (at least 20), torn or cut in chiffonade, plus more for garnish
+- 20-30 fresh mint leaves, torn or cut in chiffonade, plus more whole leaves for serving

 In a small saucepan, combine the sugar and water and bring them to a boil over medium heat.
 When the sugar is fully dissolved, boil for another 3 minutes.
 Remove the syrup from the heat and stir in the mint.
 Cover, and let the syrup steep for 30 minutes.
 Strain and discard the mint.